ASCIIcat/asciicat.github.io/_posts/2017-02-15-I-still-have-no-idea.md

 * * *

-I think I have figured it out... seems I was just not adding the
+I think I have figured it out... seems I was just not adding this:

 ```js
 layout: default
 ```